The last two decades have seen major changes in the travel landscape.

 About the author:

 Ed is a travel and technology enthusiast with a passion for writing.
-Ed’s spent his adult years studying, travelling and blogging about his thoughts on the world.
+Ed’s spent his adult years studying, traveling and blogging about his thoughts on the world.
 You can read more of Ed’s work at The Spoon Drawer

 *Featured Image by Joseph Barrientos on Unsplash | Photos do not belong to Wellington World Travels or the author – they were found online and are free to use | For DMCA removal, please contact us immediately